Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 #### Observable Fields and Properties
-Another approach is to define the relevant observations as fields or properties on your Agent class, and annotate them with an ObservableAttribute.
+Another approach is to define the relevant observations as fields or properties on your Agent class, and annotate them with an `ObservableAttribute`.
 For example, in the 3DBall example above, the rigid body velocity could be observed by adding a property to the Agent:
 ```csharp